‘Austerity played role’ in record numbers of children being taken into care

 Austerity has played a role in record numbers of children being taken into care, the head of the family courts said.

-It has left local authorities with fewer resources to do something other than go to court, Sir Andrew McFarlane explained.
+The economic policy implemented by the Conservative Party in 2010, which saw the Government cut spending on public services, has today left local authorities with fewer resources to do something other than go to court, Sir Andrew McFarlane explained.

 The president of the Family Division in England and Wales also said the system operates with a greater volume of work than both the civil and crown courts, adding he “would think there’s something wrong with society” given how busy the family court is.